Czech billionaire Petr Kellner among five killed in helicopter crash in Alaska | NewsChannel 3-12

 “With great sadness, PPF announces that … Petr Kellner tragically passed away in a helicopter accident in the Alaskan mountains,” the company said.
 “His professional life was known for his incredible work ethic and creativity, but his private life belonged to his family,” it added.

-Kellner, 56, was one of the founders of PPF.
-The firm is headquartered in the Czech Republic and owns stakes in more than two dozen companies around the world, according to its website.
+Kellner, 56, helped set up PPF in 1991 to participate in the privatization of the Czech economy after the fall of communism.
+He owned nearly 99% of the firm, which has stakes in more than two dozen companies around the world, according to its website.

 Kellner had a net worth of $15.7 billion and was the only individual from the Czech Republic on the Bloomberg Billionaire’s Index, a list of the world’s 500 richest people.